kidshenlong/ComicCloud/README.md

 ComicCloud
 ==========

-A system for manage and reading Comic Book Archives in the cloud.
+A system for managing and reading Comic Book Archives in the cloud.